UnderAOverE/design_docs_patterns/magna-carta/python.md

 ## 🎯 2.
 Guiding Principles

 - Clarity over cleverness
 - Explicit over implicit (Zen of Python)
 - Performance is a feature
 - Async-first mindset
 - Strong typing everywhere
 - Separation of concerns
 - Config-driven systems
+- Provides standards and guidelines, you don't have to incorporate everything you see in this document however if you see any exception or deviation ask me.

 ---